Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \ <p>Next we initialise our chrome driver for the actual scraping.
 This is\r

-  \  done by storing the browser driver file path in a variable and then using that\r
+  \  achieved by storing the browser driver file path in a variable and then using that\r

   \  variable to instantiate a driver object.
 The chrome service is to avoid\r